Ghadaj/FSND-Capstone/README.md

 ## Test
 You can test the app by running the test_app.py or using Postman collection.
+Please replace ASSISTANT_TOKEN, DIRECTOR_TOKEN, and PRODUCER_TOKEN in setup with access tokens before you run th test_app.py

+To get the access tokens Please visit https://cs-fsnd.us.auth0.com/authorize?audience=castingAgency&response_type=token&client_id=RNBSVZ42ii0OKMlOaRYSPaX9LboZoV0F&redirect_uri=https://localhost:8080/resultand sign in with login-credentials provided in the setup.sh, after you successfully signed in extract the access_token from the routed page and insert it in setup.sh file

 ## Resource Endpoint
 ### GET '/movies'